-Software-as-a-service (SaaS) is a form of cloud computing that delivers a cloud application—and all its underlying IT infrastructure and platforms—to users.
+Software-as-a-service (SaaS) is a form of cloud computing that delivers a cloud application—and all its underlying IT infrastructure and platforms—to end users through an internet browser.
 It can be an ideal solution for large enterprises, small businesses or individuals that:

-- Do not want the responsibility of maintaining infrastructure, platforms, and software.
+Do not want the responsibility of buying or maintaining infrastructure, platforms, and on-premises software.

 Have challenges that require minimal customization to solve.

 Favor software subscription models.

 SaaS reduces users’ upfront costs by eliminating the need to permanently purchase software or invest in a robust on-premise IT infrastructure—as is the case with traditional software.
-Users should invest in fast network hardware, however,since service performance is determined by internet connection speeds.
+SaaS customers should invest in fast network hardware, however,since service performance is determined by internet connection speeds.

-Examples of SaaS include consumer-facing services like Google Docs and Microsoft Office 365, as well as enterprise services that deliver human resource software, content management systems, customer relationship management tools, and integrated development environments (IDEs).
+Examples of SaaS include application service providers (ASPs) like Google Docs and Microsoft Office 365, as well as enterprise services that deliver human resource software, e-commerce systems, customer relationship management tools, and integrated development environments (IDEs).

-Typically, a cloud service provider (like AWS, Azure, or IBM Cloud) manages the cloud environment on which the software is hosted.
-SaaS applications take advantage of multitenant architecture to make use of pooled resources.
-Software updates, bug fixes, and other general app maintenance are taken care of by the SaaS provider.
-Users interact with the software through a web browser on their computer or mobile devices.
-They may use application programming interfaces (APIs) like REST or SOAP to connect the software to other functions.
+SaaS applications take advantage of multitenant architecture to isolate customer data.
+Software upgrades, bug fixes, and other general app maintenance are taken care of by the SaaS provider, while users interact with the software through a web browser.
+SaaS solutions are generally fully functional, but sometimes incorporate custom integration via application programming interfaces (APIs)—like REST or SOAP—to connect to other functions.

 The nature of SaaS makes it easier for providers to roll out new features to their customers.
 Most SaaS applications are preconfigured plug-and-play products where the SaaS provider manages everything behind the app, including: